-Mitigation: Users have the ability to update: Name, VA email, secondary email, Primary VA Phone, Secondary Phone, Active Directory Office Code.
-Users contract their supervisor/COR to update information they do not have access to.
+Mitigation: Users have the ability to update: Name, secondary email, Primary VA Phone, Secondary Phone, Active Directory Office Code.
+An AD sync tool allows auto update of AD account information.
+Users contact their supervisor/COR to update information they do not have access to.
 The RAP Self Service Portal is accessible to all VA network users via the internal VA network at https://vaww.ramp.vansoc.va.gov.